 - Scale out capability on hundreds of thousands of databases

 - Positive impact to DevOps resources and the total cost of ownership

 Enable the streaming export of metrics and resource logs

 You can enable and configure the streaming export of diagnostic telemetry to one of several destinations, including the Intelligent Insights resource log.

 You configure diagnostic settings to stream categories of metrics and resource logs for single databases, pooled databases, elastic pools, managed instances, and instance databases to one of the following Azure resources.

 Log Analytics workspace in Azure Monitor

 You can stream metrics and resource logs to a Log Analytics workspace in Azure Monitor.
-Data streamed here can be consumed by SQL Analytics, which is a cloud only monitoring solution that provides intelligent monitoring of your databases that includes performance reports, alerts, and mitigation recommendations.
+Data streamed here can be consumed by SQL Analytics (preview), which is a cloud only monitoring solution that provides intelligent monitoring of your databases that includes performance reports, alerts, and mitigation recommendations.
 Data streamed to a Log Analytics workspace can be analyzed with other monitoring data collected and also enables you to leverage other Azure Monitor features such as alerts and visualizations.